Pork Chile Colorado Pozole

 - 1 teaspoon Mexican oregano plus more for soup base

 - 2 teaspoons red pepper flakes or chile piquin, crushed

 - 1/2 tablespoon oregano

-Pozole is a traditional Mexican soup that is served during quinceañera celebrations or on New Year's.
-In this edition, the soup gets a colorful makeover, adding more spices and surprise ingredients that add an extra kick.
+Pozole is a Mexican soup served during special holidays and occasions like quinceañera celebrations or New Year's.
+In this edition, the traditional pozole recipe gets a colorful makeover, adding more spices and surprise ingredients that add an extra kick.

 For me, Pork Chile Colorado Pozole represents family.
-I have the fondest memories of early morning preparations of a couple of foods in our house: menudo, barbacoa, and tamales.
+I have the fondest memories of early morning preparations of a couple of foods in our house: menudo, barbacoa and tamales.
 And when my sister began cooking for her own family, she prepared pozole for us.
 I have been hooked since then.
-Each of those dishes have their own distinct smells, and as a kid I may have been bothered by them, but now when I smell them, it's familiar and almost comforting.
+Each of those dishes have their own distinct smells, and as a kid I may have been bothered by them, but now those smells are familiar and comforting.

-In our family, pozole was always traditionally prepared with pork, but I have substituted chicken many times and think it's a good second!
+In our family, pozole was always traditionally prepared with pork, but I have substituted chicken many times and think it's a good alternative!
 The great thing about pozole is that it can be served for breakfast, lunch or dinner.
 And don't forget the garnishes!
-It wouldn't be pozole without the cabbage, radishes and lemon.
+It wouldn't be a pozole recipe without the cabbage, radishes and lemon.